monoteba/lut-generator/README.md

 # LUT Texture Generator

 Python script for generating LUTs of different sizes.
-It supports both Unreal style LUT (top to bottom) and the Unity style (bottom to top).
+It supports both Unreal Engine style LUT (top to bottom) and the Unity style (bottom to top).

 ## Prerequisites